Recipes to Keep Warm this Winter Season

-2. Place a saucepan with steaming basket on stove with high heat and once water is boiling, drop the beans in the basket and top it with the saucepan lid.
-Turn stove to simmer and let cook for 3-4 minutes, or until beans are bright green.
+Place a saucepan with steaming basket on stove with high heat.
+Once water is boiling, drop the beans in the basket and top it with the saucepan lid.
+Turn stove to simmer and let cook for 3 minutes, or until bright green.

-4. If skipping the pesto step, just add more olive oil, salt, minced shallot, and chopped basil!
+If skipping the pesto step, just add more olive oil, salt, minced shallot, and chopped basil!
+Enjoy!